topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 the same problem occurs.

 A variation of SLRU is LFRU, or Least Frequent Recently Used.
-It also is split in two sections, this time called privileged (LRU) and unprivileged (LFU).
+It also splits the allocated memory into two sections, this time called privileged (LRU) and unprivileged (LFU).
-The aim is to promote to the priviledged section only the pages that have a higher rate of requests, thus filtering out locally popular pages.
+The aim is to promote to the privileged section only the pages that have a high rate of requests, thus filtering out locally popular pages.

 When a cache miss occurs, the client will write the data page in the cache.
-It will be stored in the unpriviledged section - a max heap sorted by frequency of access - at the back of the heap.
-Popular items are promoted from the unpriviledged section into the LRU privileged section.
+It will be stored in the unprivileged section - a max heap sorted by frequency of access - at the back of the heap.
+Popular items are promoted from the unprivileged section into the LRU privileged section.

 ## ARC - Adaptive replacement cache

 Much like SLRU in the previous section, the idea with ARC is to improve on LRU.
-To outperform LRU, an algorithm needs to adapt to the changing workload with minimal pre-tuning as well as maintaining LRU's minimal overhead.

-ARC outperform LRU by automatically adapting between a frequency and a recency cache.
-ARC continuously adapts the size of each cache depending on the workload.
-It does not use LFU for the frequency section, instead it maintains two LRU lists, L1 and L2.
-L1 holds items that have been requested only once, while L2 hold items that were requested at least twice, in a sense, functioning as a frequency cache.

-Now for the adaptive part.
-ARC also maintains two more lists b1 and b2, associated with T1 and T2 respectively.
-Whenever a page is evicted from t1 it is recorded in b1.
-Likewise evictions from t2 are added to b2.
-B1 and b2 are not part of the cache, they only hold metadata of the evicted pages.
-When more pages are evicted from t1 than t2, the cache will rebalance to give more memory to t1 and vice-versa.
+Arc outperforms LRU by automatically adapting to the changing input data.
+If the input follows a normal distribution, ARC will increase the capacity of the frequency-optimized LRU segment.
+If the input tends toward a uniform distribution, ARC allocated more of the available memory to the recency optimizes LRU segment which performs better under these circumstances.

 ```
     . . . [   b1  <-[     t1    <-!->      t2   ]->  b2   ] . . .
           [ . . .  l1 . . . . . . ! . .^. . . . l2  . . . ]
-                    [   fixed cache size (c)    ]
 ```
 _Figure 2.
 ARC data structure_

+ARC splits the memory into 2 sections L1 and L2, each further split into two sections T1, B1, T2 and B2:
+- T1 holds items that have been requested only once
+- T2 hold items that were requested at least twice, much like SLRU
+- Whenever a page is evicted from T1 it is recorded in B1.
+- Likewise, evictions from T2 are added to B2.

+B1 and B2 are not part of the cache, they only hold metadata of the evicted pages.
+The ratio of evictions into B1 and B2 determines the sizes of T1 and T2.
+When more pages are evicted from T1 than T2, the cache will rebalance to give more memory to T1.

 ARC and variants of it are widely used in the industry, most notably ZFS, Postgresql and VMWare vSAN.